open-southeners/laravel-dto/docs/creating-dtos.md

    */
   public function withDefaults(): void
   {
-    // Filled will check wether description is on the request or property not null (depending on the context) if (! $this->filled('description')) {
+    // Filled will check whether description is on the request or property not null (depending on the context) if (! $this->filled('description')) {
       $this->description = 'Example of a description...';
     }